AlexanderLill/PokemonGoers-group6/README.md

 }
 ```

 ES2015 introduces a new syntax for defining classes.
 It should be noted that the new class syntax is just an alternative syntactical way for defining classes in JavaScript.
-Under the hood ES2015 classes work with the same prototypal inheritance system that JavaScript always had.
+Under the hood ES2015 classes work with the same prototypical inheritance system that JavaScript always had.

 ### Promises